 If you are leaving Jira for Linear and your support team runs on HubSpot, IssueLinker creates a Linear issue from a HubSpot ticket in one click and keeps both records updated for the life of the bug.

 The best Jira alternative is the one your team opens without being asked.
-If Linear is that for you, use it.
-If Shortcut is that for you, use it.
 If neither is, the tool is not what is broken.

 The piece that matters more than the tracker itself is what happens at the edges.
-Customer-reported bugs need to land in engineering with full context.
-Engineering progress needs to make it back to the customer.
+Customer-reported bugs need to land in engineering with full context, and engineering progress needs to make it back to the customer.
 That is a workflow problem, not a tool problem, and it is worth solving regardless of which tracker you pick.